vijinho/feedex/README.md

 - Can be called as a stand-alone webservice using the php command line built-in server
 - All messages when running with `--debug` or `--verbose` are to *stderr* to avoid interference with *stdout*
 - Can output the result if successful to *stdout*
-- Output file can be used as input when using options 'txt' and 'json' and URLs can be re-checked with --force option.
+- Output file can be used as input when using options 'txt' and '[json](https://json.org/)', 'opml' and URLs can be re-checked with --force option.
-- Can output found feeds as an .opml file.
+- Can output found feeds as an [opml](http://dev.opml.org/) file.
 - Errors are output in JSON as 'errors' with just a bunch of strings

 ```